What to Send Someone for Valentine's Day Who You Just Started Dating

 The arrangement we recommend if you wish a palette that features no red and isn't all pink, is the Valentine's Day Designer's Choice.
 Just be sure to leave us a note under special instructions at the checkout indicating what colors you prefer.

 If your valentine is a plant lover we have you covered!
 Everything from unique house plants such as the spotted begonia and prayer plant to cacti is available for Valentine's Day.
 Our favorite for Valentine's Day is the heart succulent plant because not only is it naturally shaped like a heart, but we also design it with dried strawflowers and other touches.
 It's a great Valentine's Day gift that is not only budget-friendly but can easily be a complete gift with the addition of one of our Valentine's Day greeting cards such as this one and bonus points if you add some chocolate.
-Shop Valentine's Day chocolate and greeting cards here.
+Plants are a wonderful, often long lasting gift for this holiday.

 We hope that you have a clearer idea of what to get your valentine this year.
 There are many options to choose from and things to consider, but ultimately we always say to go with your gut.
-On a side note, we recommend pre-ordering because we'd hate for you to miss out so don't delay.
+On a side note, we recommend pre-ordering before the day as many small businesses get VERY BUSY.
+We'd hate for you to miss out so don't delay!